ManeraKai/college-resources/src/COM204/week_4.md

     - 3.2.1 Addition Using the 2's Complement Method
 - 3.3 Subtraction of Larger-Bit Binary Numbers
     - 3.3.1 Subtraction Using 2's Complement Arithmetic
+- 3.4 BCD Addition and Subtraction in Excess-3 Code
 - 3.5 Binary Multiplication
 - 3.6 Binary Division